ava-labs/awm-relayer/README.md

   - Map of contract addresses to the config options of the protocol at that address.
 Each `MessageProtocolConfig` consists of a unique `message-format` name, and the raw JSON `settings`.

-  `"supported-destinations": []string`
+  `"supported-destinations": []SupportedDestination`

-  - List of destination blockchain IDs that the source blockchain supports.
-If empty, then all destinations are supported.
+  - List of destinations that the source blockchain supports.
+Each `SupportedDestination` consists of a destination blockchain ID, and a list of addresses on that destination blockchain that the relayer supports delivering Warp messages to.
+The destination address is defined by the message protocol.
+For example, it could be the address called from the message protocol contract.
+If no supported addresses are provided, all addresses are allowed on that blockchain.
+If `supported-destinations` is empty, then all destination blockchains (and therefore all addresses on those destination blockchains) are supported.

   `"process-historical-blocks-from-height": unsigned integer`